All Episodes

 Well, guess what?

-We're gonna make sure you get there.
+We're going to make sure you get there.

-This is Joe Biden at an elementary Bellevue Elementary School in Syracuse, New York on Sunday.
+This is Joe Biden at an elementary, Bellevue Elementary School in Syracuse, New York on Sunday.

 How many of you kids want to go to college?